Translated using DeepL

 Computer Technology Centre

 I joined the Faculty of Informatics, more precisely the MU Information System team, in 2008, when I was still a library student.
 I started as a user support and I always enjoyed my work, as it combines everything I like - communication with people, problem solving, giving practical advice and information technology.
 Later I became the coordinator of the IS-technician team and started to participate more in the development of the IS.
 I like that every day brings new challenges and the opportunity to learn something new.
 Developments in IT have taken a frantic pace, but this has created new opportunities to make our users' daily work and responsibilities easier and our vision of an "e-university" is becoming clearer.
-I really appreciate my colleagues and the fact that I get to meet intelligent and inspiring people at work.
+I really appreciate my colleagues and the fact that I can meet intelligent and inspiring people at work.
 For many of us, working for IS is a "matter of the heart" and we are doing our best to ensure that it continues to develop and remains (dare I immodestly say) the best learning system in the country.

 Kamila Urban (photo) Mgr.
 Kamila Urban, PhD.